Farm Share Program

 What happens if my application is not accepted?

 If your application is received after we have allocated all of the Farm Share funds for a given season, it will be temporarily put on a waiting list in case funds become available.
 It will remain on the waiting list for two weeks.
-If funds do not become available during this period, you will be notified that your application cannot be funded.
-You are encouraged to apply again the following season.
+If we do not notify you that any funds have become available during that period, we encourage you to apply again the following season.

 Are there other perks to participating in Farm Share?